Skip to main content

 Custom Authentication with PnP Web Modal SDK

-Custom Authentication is a way to authenticate users with your own custom authentication service.
-For example, while authenticating with Google, you have the ability to use your own Google Client ID and Dashboard to authenticate users directly.
+Custom Authentication is a way to authenticate users with your custom authentication service.
+For example, while authenticating with Google, you can use your own Google Client ID to authenticate users directly.

 note